SeisComP/seiscomp/doc/base/tutorials.rst

 Tutorials
 *********

-This chapter provides some tutorials to help you get started with SeisComP.
+This chapter provides some tutorials to help you get started with |scname|.

 The material here is not the primary documentation.
 Rather, it attempts to explain what is to be done in a step-by-step way.